sahan-nirodha/Git-Integration-Activity-02/README.md

-# This repository represent the Inky Ponky Activity in java
+# This repository represent the Inky Ponky Activity in java.